fluxcd/helm-controller/docs/spec/v2beta2/helmreleases.md

 `helm get` commands to inspect a release, the `-n` flag should target the storage namespace of the HelmRelease.

-### Service account reference
+### Service Account reference

-`.spec.serviceAccountName` is an optional field used to specify the ServiceAcccount to be impersonated while reconciling the HelmRelease.
+`.spec.serviceAccountName` is an optional field used to specify the Service Account to be impersonated while reconciling the HelmRelease.
+For more information, refer to [Role-based access control](#role-based-access-control).

 ### Persistent client